-5 tips to support mental health as people return to the workplace
+5 tips to support mental health in the workplace

 The line between work and home life was beginning to blur even before the pandemic, but since then, many things have changed - some temporarily and some of which may be permanent.
 Many of these changes can potentially impact our mental health – like working from home.

-One thing that’s become even more evident over the last two years is that mental health is as important as physical health and that we should all pay attention to it.
+One thing that’s become even more evident through the years is that mental health is as important as physical health and that we should all pay attention to it.
 Another thing that’s become apparent is that isolation can affect our mental health, and we may need to be careful as we re-adapt to being more social again.

 Employee mental health should concern business owners